Public-Health-Scotland/source-linkage-files/README.md

 Access to the Source Linkage Files is usually only granted to members of the Local Intelligence Support Team (LIST), Health and Social Care (H&SC) and Whole System Modelling (WSM) teams within PHS.
 Please contact the source mailbox for approval.

 ## Documentation
-Most documentation for the SLFs can be found on the internal PHS [SharePoint](https://scottish.sharepoint.com/sites/PHS-HealthSocialCare/Linkage/Forms/AllItems.aspx) site.
-You must have access to the H&SC Linkages area to access this.
-Please contact the source mailbox for approval.
+Documentation for the SLFs is available upon request.
+We have further information available relating to our standard operating procedures(SOP), reference document, episode file layout, individual file layout and FAQs.
+If you are interested in accessing our documentation, please contact the source mailbox for more information.

 ## Questions
 If you have a SLF question, please get in touch either by email or through Microsoft Teams on the [Source Linkage File Team](https://teams.microsoft.com/l/team/19%3a94a97159a3c44358b2244ee450d4fc27%40thread.tacv2/conversations?groupId=c7901246-d78a-48a7-b8bb-2300aae094f3&tenantId=10efe0bd-a030-4bca-809c-b5e6745e499a)